michaeljng/meetmeapp/README.md

 # meetmeapp
-MeetMe App GitHub

 “MeetMe” is a friend-finding/dating app that combines aspects of Uber/Lyft with those of Tinder.
 Much like the “driver mode” in Uber/Lyft, users would toggle their availability to meet up.
 While it’s active, the user can swipe through other available people’s profiles (geographic distance would be adjustable) much like that of Tinder to select people he/she is willing to meet up with right now.
 Profiles would include some demographic information (age, ethnicity,